 Europe starts to slowly ease the lockdown, as an Asian person who is serious with hygiene under normal circumstances and definitely more so now, finds it quite terrifying to interact with people in this continent.

-Most people living in a developed country but rooted in some underdeveloped countries have raised with strong hygiene practices: no outside shoes, jackets inside the house, showering everyday, washing hands especially after touching something in public places and most importantly, use enough water to wash their anus shortly after defecation!
+Most people living in a developed country but rooted in some underdeveloped countries have been raised with strong hygiene practices: no outside shoes, jackets inside the house, showering every day, washing hands especially after touching something in public places, and most importantly, use enough water to wash their anus shortly after defecation!

 Yes, we all have to interact with one another to get microbes to build our own immune system but this pandemic has changed the entire game, hasn’t it?
 So maybe, the global health world needs to have a more honest conversation about everyone’s hygiene and not present them as a developing world problem.